Smora0713/ST558-Project-1-/Sergio-Mora-ST-558-Project-1.md

   - `referrence_table_clean()`: which pulls in
     `referrence_table_lookup()` and cleans it up to how we want to see the data for our plots down below.
+We also create a few new variables which we will use for out Exploratory Data Analysis (EDA).

 <!-- end list -->